DatDudeFuddPucker/more-functions-practice/README.md

 ## Bonus: Handle Bad Input

 Add conditions to your function so there is error handling for bad input.
-For example, if you are expecting an `integer` argument, but you give you function a `string` argument instead, it could print out the message `error: Bad Input!
+For example, if you are expecting an `integer` argument, but the function recieves a `string` argument instead, it could print out the message `error: Bad Input!
 Please try again with an integer.`

 ---